-Shāktānanda Āshram, located on occupied Ssts ‘p-abc (Sammamish) land, operates in the Sacred Gift Economy, and is a place for gathering in community.
+Shāktānanda Āshram, located on occupied Ssts ‘p-abc (Sammamish) land, believes BLACK LIVES MATTER, operates in the Sacred Gift Economy, and is a place for gathering in community.
 Founded on the Universal principles of Love, Compassion, Cooperation, Integrity, Grace, and Ease, we are a safe and welcoming space for people of all races, religions, genders, sexual preferences, and political leanings.
 Respecting our inherent right to self-determination is of the utmost importance.

 We are a community āshram; a private residence which has space reserved for gatherings of individuals and groups of people from all walks of life and practitioners of all spiritual paths.
 We meet at pre-determined times to engage in activities that enhance our individual internal connection to the Divine as well as to each other in community.